IHE/ITI.BasicAudit/input/pagecontent/content.md

 <div markdown="1" class="stu-note">
 TODO: Question.
 Given IUA.
 Why would the ITI-71 not record the token issued, and ITI-72 simply indicate to record the token (as appeared in the bearer header) in the activity audit event as the agent[source/client].who.identifier.value?
 Note that this is effectively what WILL happen at a web-server.
 Given that the access_token is a given X.Y.Z; recording just the Y is sufficient, as X and Z are the signature stuff. if you don't save the signature stuff then you are not enabling a replay.

+TODO: When IUA SAML token option is used, should the results look just like the SAML AuditEvent?
 </div>

 ##### 3:5.7.4.2.1 OAuth Minimal